Posts Tagged ‘Pakistan’

 Our Monster

 By Winslow Myers In the Republican presidential debate on November 12 focusing upon issues of foreign policy, former U.S. Senator Rick Santorum, speaking of Iran’s efforts to obtain nuclear capability, said, “We should be working with Israel right now to do what they did in Syria, what they did in Iraq, which is to take out that nuclear capability before the next explosion we hear in Iran is a nuclear one, and then the world changes.”
-With all respect, Mr. Santorum, ...
+With all respect, Mr. Santorum, the world has ...
 Full Story

 Obama, Afghanistan, France